workfi-tools/Grants-Program/applications/workfi_tools.md

 #### Team motivation and commitment

-We are a team of crypto enthusiast and our interest in this project is driven by both desire to create something big and useful (WorkFi and tools for it) and a goal to build a great commercial product on the top of that.
+We are a team of crypto enthusiasts, and our interest in this project is driven by both desire to create something big and valuable (WorkFi and tools for it) and a goal to build a great commercial product on top of that.
 These define our long-term commitment to the project.
-This first stage consists of creating libs and infrastructure for WorkFi, building community so that we have more feedback and more enterpreneurs start their projects, thus boosting the future WorkFi industry.
+This first stage consists of creating libs and infrastructure for WorkFi, building community so that we have more feedback and more entrepreneurs start their projects, thus boosting the future WorkFi industry.

 Our interests are somewhat diverse throughout the team:

-- Kir, who participated and initialed various DAO and crypto projects since 2016, is mainly interested in creating a great product and industry;
+- Kir, who participated in and initialed various DAO and crypto projects since 2016, is mainly interested in creating a great product and industry;
 - Alexander, being a serial tech entrepreneur in SaaS, has been researching DAOs since 2017 and is now ready to contribute as he believes we can reimagine the way we work;
-- For Lev, experienced in marketing and community building (over 10 years in the largest advertising agencies), this is his first participation in a DAO, and he sees the main value of this project in building a society that effectively shares knowledge in a p2p manner;
+- For Lev, experienced in marketing and community building (over 10 years in the largest advertising agencies), this is his first participation in a DAO, and he sees the principal value of this project in building a society that effectively shares knowledge in a p2p manner;
-- Vitaliy is designing UI/UX for fintech for over 5 years and considers crypto industry as an exciting area of challenges, more dynamic and full of breakthrough projects;
+- Vitaliy has been designing UI/UX for fintech for over 5 years and considers the crypto industry as an exciting area of challenges, more dynamic, and full of breakthrough projects;
 - Yakov has experience in crypto projects since the beginning of 2021 and dev experience since 2010 (including open source dev/maintaining), and is interested in DAO both from the product and game theory angles
 - Dmitry, while having experience in dev for crypto (and overall 7 years in fintech as QA, dev and DevOps), participates in a DAO for the first time.